-We believe you should aim for a minimum of 2.4 metres of wall space for each person.
-This should be considered the minimum if you want to ensure effective storage of all your clothing removing the need for bedroom furniture.
+For optimum walk in wardrobe design, we believe you should aim for a minimum of 2.4 metres of wall space per person.
+This should be considered the minimum if you want to ensure effective storage of all your clothing, removing the need for bedroom furniture.

-In the diagrams below you can see three examples of how this works.
+In the diagrams below you can see three examples of how this works in a typical walk in wardrobe design.

 Natural or strong artificial light tends to accelerate colour fading of clothing.